Home/Blog/Lifestyle/Diet/Indian Pregnancy Diet Plan for a Healthy Pregnancy

 Key nutrients for a healthy pregnancy

-During pregnancy, it is crucial to prioritise a nutrient-rich diet that supports the health and development of both the mother and the baby.
+During pregnancy, it is crucial to prioritize a nutrient-rich diet that supports the health and development of both the mother and the baby.
+Additionally, being aware of fruits to avoid in pregnancy is important to ensure overall well-being.
 Here are essential nutrients that play a vital role in a healthy pregnancy:

 Macronutrients